tpitale/tpitale.github.io/_posts/2015-01-02-2014-retrospective.md

 ---
 published: true
 title: 2014 Retrospective
-subtitle: It Has Been a Terrible and Great Year
+subtitle: It Has Been a Wonderful and Difficult Year
 author: Tony Pitale
 created_at: 2015-01-02 14:59:17.361268 -05:00
 layout: post